Befriend Your Brain

 Can Befriend Your Brain be taught privately to my group?

 I can no longer attend the workshop.
-How do I cancel?
+Can I get a refund?

 If your question hasn't been answered, reach out to Brandy using her contact form.

-You can share Brilliant!
-How Visual Thinking Lights Up Your Mind using these buttons:
+You can share Befriend Your Brain using these buttons:

 Visual thinking for life.